-When the weather gets hot, we tend to reach for salads as a good meal option to cool down.
-However it can be hard to stay full off simply eating fruits and veggies.
+It can be hard to stay full off simply eating fruits and veggies when it’s hot out.
 Fortunately, there’s more than one way to upgrade your summer salad!
-With a little effort and creativity you can take a simple bed […]

 One of the most common pieces of advice we give to clients is to eat more veggies.
 However we often find it difficult to get that recommended half plate-full of veggies at lunch and dinner.
 So why is it so tough and what can we do to eat more?